mkutyla/mkutyla/README.md

 - 👋 Hi, I’m @mkutyla
-- 👀 I’m interested in cybersecurity- mostly Red Teaming.
+- 👀 I’m interested in cybersecurity -- curently working at the intersection with ML / DS / AI.
 - 🌱 I’m currently developing in Java and Python.
 - 💞️ I’m looking to collaborate on writing Python exploits or ML models.